This post may contain affiliate links. Please read our full Disclosure Policy.

 First, try using a lint-free roller, however, be careful not to push too hard on the roller or have too much paint as it will leave edge marks.

 The second is to spray your furniture with a paint spray gun or spray paint.
-Be sure to hold the spray far enough away from the piece that it doesn’t make pools or blotches on your furniture.
+Be sure to hold the spray far away from the piece so it doesn’t make pools or blotches on your furniture.
 About 12 inches is sufficient.

-Using chalk paint will also help with limiting brush marks on your piece as it has a self-levelling agent in it that will help to eliminate any brush marks.
+Using chalk paint will also help limit brush marks on your piece, as it has a self-leveling agent that eliminates brush marks.

 Library Cabinet painted White